-Dr. Melissa Gilliam MD, MPH ’83 is Vice Provost at the University of Chicago, where she oversees faculty development and institutional diversity and inclusion as well as the University’s Centers of Study for Race, Politics & Culture, Gender & Sexuality, and Center for Identity + Inclusion.
-She is an obstetrician, gynecologist, and pediatrician, with a particular interest in adolescent reproductive health, which led her to establish and direct UChicago’s Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health (Ci3).
+Previously, she served as Vice Provost at the University of Chicago, where she oversaw faculty development and institutional diversity and inclusion as well as the University’s Centers of Study for Race, Politics & Culture, Gender & Sexuality, and Center for Identity + Inclusion.
+Melissa is an obstetrician, gynecologist, and pediatrician, with a particular interest in adolescent reproductive health, which led her to establish and direct UChicago’s Center for Interdisciplinary Inquiry and Innovation in Sexual and Reproductive Health (Ci3).

 At her core, Melissa is a healer.
 The faculty at the University, youth community members from the South Side of Chicago, and her clinical patients benefit from Melissa’s ability to listen deeply, build collaborative teams, and work tirelessly to address the obstacles preventing them from being at their best.

 “I work with young people in community and clinical settings as well as here on campus at the University of Chicago,” she said.
 “Systemic biases prevent many young people from recognizing their capacities and realizing their potential.
 Inequalities in education and opportunity get created in multiple ways; some are [perpetuated] in the expectations and the opportunities that adults give to young people.
 The idea of thinking of each student as an individual and helping them recognize their assets and build upon them is something I learned at GDS.”

 Melissa began at GDS in the 1st grade, where she recalled feeling empowered from the start.
 “GDS was a place where teachers were able to step back and help you see your own potential; they saw you.
 We were told we were smart and capable.
 GDS gave me the sense that I was being taken seriously even when I was very young.
 This idea is key to the work that I do with young people now. ”